denismaua/kpu/README.md

 Every runnable script returns its usage if run without arguments (unless the function implemented takes no arguments).
 Try `python spu3.py` to get usage on running SPU with dominance pruning.

 The diagrams used in the experiments in the paper are in the compressed file experiments.zip.
-To reproduce the results, uncompress that file and the script run-chain.py with each algorithm, e.g.:
+To reproduce the results, uncompress that file and run the script _run-chain.py_ with each algorithm and each diagram, e.g.:

   `python run-chain.py SPUhull experiments/exp-100-10-?.p`